SiddharthaBhattacharjee/100Days-of-Code/logs.md

 Solved some problems from C in elab, Couldn't learn any new topic because I still don't have access to hostel wifi.💻 Today I worked for around <b>1 hour 10 mins</b> solving the C problems.🕐<br>
 Link to Today's Work (coding part) : [Day69 Work](https://github.com/SiddharthaBhattacharjee/C_Problems/commit/c3b3046063a35a6a06158591436a0c51756157ef)

+## <u>Day 70; April 6th 2022 **Wednesday** : </u>
+We just moved into college and we already have our CT1 exams😣 But since I have recently taken a long break, I will try my best to complete the exams without taking breaks.
+It is much harder for me to manage time in offline mode as compared to online, but that won't stop me from completing the challenge, I will do my best adapt and overcome thr problem.<br>
+Solved some problems from C in elab.💻
+Today I worked for around <b>1 hour</b> solving the C problems.🕐<br>
+Link to Today's Work (coding part) : [Day70 Work](https://github.com/SiddharthaBhattacharjee/C_Problems/commit/17492b3711e6adc1a45c57357804ed162728a626)